mbrock/feedbase/README.md

     feedbase set-owner 7302 0x4b51d646f0e3677411b27101d2a3f09223a8372e

-You can also watch the blockchain for all Feedbase events:
+You can also continuously watch the blockchain for all Feedbase events:

     feedbase watch